MoSync/MoSyncDoc/howto-scripts.md

 Note that the path of the documentation file does NOT include "index.html", and that the path does NOT contain slashes at the beginning or end.

-The list of tags should always include one of SKD or RELOAD, and the document type (GUIDE, TUTORIAL, EXAMPLE, REFERENCE, RELEASE_NOTE), and at least one topic tag.
+The list of tags should always include one of SKD or RELOAD, and the document type (GUIDE, EXAMPLE, REFERENCE, RELEASE_NOTE), and at least one topic tag.

 It is good to keep the number of topic tags down (preferably use just one), because documentation structure becomes cleaner this way.

-For a GUIDE it is preferable to have one topic tag.
-But a TUTORIAL may have multiple tags, since tutorials may cover a broader range of topics.
-An EXAMPLE many also have several topic tags.
-But it is good be restrictive with using multiple topics for a page.